Offered by: College of Environmental Design, Architecture Department

 For admission to the Master of Architecture program, an applicant must have received a baccalaureate degree, have attained an overall undergraduate grade point average of at least 3.0.
 Applicants must complete courses in college algebra, trigonometry, and physics prior to beginning this program since these courses are prerequisites to the study of structures and environmental controls.

-An applicant who does not meet these criteria may be admitted on a conditional basis if evidence of compensating qualifications can be furnished.
-The M. ARCH program accepts students from varied academic backgrounds, including non-design disciplines, for a three-year long program.
-For students with no previous study in architecture, two years of intensive prerequisite course work precedes the final two semesters of the Master of Architecture program.
+The M. ARCH program accepts students from varied academic backgrounds, including non-design disciplines, for a two- or three-year long program.
+For students with no previous study in architecture, two years of intensive course work precedes the final two semesters of the Master of Architecture program.
 If you are applying as a foreign student, please contact the Foreign Student Advisor in Admissions at (909) 869-5299.

 All undergraduate and graduate students entering College of Environmental Design majors are required to purchase a computer that meets departmental specifications.
 All applicants are invited to check with their department office or go to the department’s website to obtain these specifications.
 Financial aid assistance for this computer purchase is available to students qualifying for Federal Student Aid (requested via the FAFSA application).
 Please contact the University’s Office of Financial Aid (909-869-3700) for additional information.